Click or drag to resize

 B-spline is a curve that is defined by control points.

 The easiest way to create the curve is to use the static CreateBSpline(IListPoint3D, Int32) or CreateNURBSCurve(IListPoint3D, IListDouble, Int32) methods.
-Both methods return Point3DCollection that define the curve.
+Both methods return Point3DCollection that defines the curve.

 For advanced usage it is possible to create an instance of the BSpline class.
 This enables calling GetPositionOnBSpline(Double) method than can return any position on the curve defined by the t parameter.
 The t parameter can have any value from 0 to 1; 0 meaning the first control point and 1 meaning the last control point.